Lucas-C/rpg-bonhomme/README.md

 This is a simple key-value store, written in Python and using a SQLite DB, developped to allow simple GET/PUT through JSONP.

-In case of a lookup error, the return value will be 'undefined', else it will returns 'value' or an error (a JS `Error` object if using JSONP, else an HTML error page).
+If the key is not found, the returned value will be `undefined`.
+Else the API will returns the matching value or an error if anything wrong happens (a JS `Error` object if using JSONP, else an HTML error page).

-There are some key/value length limitations currently hardcoded at the top of the Python file.
+There are some key/value length limitations currently hardcoded at the top of the Python file. `uwsgi` `--buffer-size` parameter also limits the URI length, and hence the value size.
-There is also a client & server limitation on the request URI (between 2KB & 8KB usually), that can trigger a 414 error.
+Beware of your server limitation on the request URI (between 2KB & 8KB usually), that can e.g. trigger a 414 error with Apache.

-Finally, a word of warning: **trusting a 3rd party JSONP API is a big confidence commitment / security risk**.
+Finally, a word of warning: trusting a 3rd party JSONP API is a big confidence commitment / security risk.
 More details [here](http://security.stackexchange.com/a/23439).

 That being said, this WSGI app won't do anything nasty.